 The absolute worst thing you can do is buy a brand-new car on a PCP deal.
 I knew it would be costly but this shows the true cost is astronomical and beyond my wildest expectations.

-As you can see, buying a car can have major expenses which ever way you buy one.
+As you can see, buying a car can have major expenses whichever way you buy one.
 Do you really want to put down that £10,000 cash on a depreciating asset?
-Or be financially devastated by borrowing to buy a new car?
+Or devastate your finances by getting car finance to buy a new car?
 With all the expenses of running the car, you will still be pumping out money on a spectacular scale.

 Since I sold my car in September 2019, I have been a member of the car club Zipcar.
 As I live and work in the city, I have no need to commute to work by car; therefore, it made no sense to keep a car sitting in my car park doing nothing but costing me a fortune (something I did for 3 years!).
 There are dozens of Zipcar cars parked in the streets around my house so it is very easy to book one and use.
 I only use it once every couple of months.